Weak Cosmic Censorship Conjecture in Gedanken Experiments at All Orders: Gedankenexperiments order by order

 In this section, we explicitly evaluate the $X_\epsilon$ under the condition \eqref{physcondn}.
 It follows from \eqref{Xepsilon} that up to and including the $n^{\rm th}$ order, we have

 where $\delta^i M$'s with $i=1,2,\ldots, n$ are subject to the conditions given in \eqref{physcondn}.
 There is an additional near-extremal expansion in terms of temperature $T_\epsilon$.
 Thus we have

 Note that $W_1=W$ as defined in \eqref{W1}.
 Thus while $M_\ext$ and $\delta^i M_{\rm ext}$ do not involve $T_\epsilon$, $M$ and $\delta^i M$, which are functions of $S_\epsilon$, all have additional power expansions involving $T_\epsilon$.
-For simplicity, we consider homogeneous polynomials of $\lambda$ and $T_\epsilon$.
-In other words, we treat the temperature $T_\epsilon$ as being of the same order as $\lambda$.
-The general expansions are complicated and we shall analyse the expansion from simpler lower orders to the more complicated higher ones.
+For simplicity, we follow Sorce and Wald \cite{Sorce:2017dst,Wald:2018xxi} and consider homogeneous polynomials of $\lambda$ and $T_\epsilon$.
+In other words, we treat the temperature $T_\epsilon$ as having the same order as $\lambda$; otherwise, the analysis could be prone to errors that could lead \cite{Wu:2024ucf} to incorrect results corresponding to the Hubeny's type and mixed type.
+However, it should be stressed that they do not have to be in the same order, and in Sec.~\ref{sec:direct}, we generalize the assumption and obtain the WCCC condition for which $\lambda$ and $T_\epsilon$ may not have to be homogeneous.
+The general expansion is complicated and we shall analyze the perturbation starting from simpler lower orders to the more complicated higher ones.

+We now come back to the question raised earlier: how high the perturbative order we can pursue in this WCCC analysis.
+In the series expansion \eqref{Wn}, we have assumed that entropy is infinitely differentiable in terms of the temperature in the extremal $T_\epsilon \rightarrow 0$ region.
+This is indeed true for the KN black hole even though its $\partial S/\partial T$ can be divergent at some specific nonzero temperature.
+In general if the function $S(Q_\alpha, T_\epsilon)$ is only $k^{\rm th}$ differentiable at $T_\epsilon=0$, then we can only discuss the WCCC perturbation up to the $n\le k$ order.
+It should be pointed out however that non-infinitely differentiable black holes in the extremal limit are rare in literature, if they exist at all.